rubyaustralia/roro/2018/11/PITCHME.md

 Note:
 - We are looking for speakers!
 - We want *you* to present something at RORO because presenting at RORO is a win/win situation.
 - You, the speaker, practice a skill and learn new things, and we, the audience, leverage your knowledge to learn new things that can potentially help us.
 - It's great public speaking practice in front of an audience that wants you to succeed because we're all here to learn cool new things, and...
-- Any talk you present here is great fodder for your resume and portfolio, and just by virtue of presenting, everyone will think you're an expert, which will surely lead to at least an endorsement on LinkedIn<br />
+- Any talk you present here is great fodder for your resume and portfolio, and just by virtue of presenting, everyone will think you're an expert, which will surely lead to at least an endorsement on LinkedIn
 - So if you've got something to say, or to show and tell, that you think the Ruby community would love to hear about...

 ---?color=#EDDEDB
 @title[Where do I sign up?]